William Shirreffs

-William Shirreffs (1846-23 June 1902) was a Scottish sculptor in the 19th century.
+William Shirreffs (1846 – 23 June 1902) was a Scottish sculptor in the 19th century.

-His two principal claims to fame is as one of the chosen sculptors of the figures depicting characters from the novels of Sir Walter Scott on the Scott Monument on Princes Street in Edinburgh and for the figures on the north entrance porch of Kelvingrove Art Gallery and Museum.
+His two principal claims to fame are: as one of the chosen sculptors of the figures depicting characters from the novels of Sir Walter Scott on the Scott Monument on Princes Street in Edinburgh; and for the figures on the north entrance porch of Kelvingrove Art Gallery and Museum.

 Life

 He was born in Huntly, Aberdeenshire, to James Shirreffs and his wife, Mary Wagrel, in 1846 and was baptised in the same parish on 14 April 1846.

 He studied at Glasgow School of Art under William Mossman from 1870 to 1873 winning a free scholarship in 1872.

 In 1877 he opened his own studio at 108 West Regent Street and in 1887 opened his own foundry at 261 West George Street, probably with his brother, Charles Gordon Shirreffs (1857-1913), who was a brass-founder.

 His bronze and copper-work are considerably more refined than his stone carving.